rekt-osbot/kite/README.md

 3. Stock symbols and trigger prices are extracted
 4. Trading intent (buy/sell) is determined from scan name or explicit action field
 5. Available margin is checked for trade viability
-6. Position size is calculated based on available funds and configured limits
+6. Position size is calculated based on Maximum Trade Value (per stock limit)
-7. Market order is placed with delivery (CNC) order type
+7. Stocks with prices higher than Maximum Trade Value are skipped
-8. Stop-loss order is placed at configured percentage from entry
+8. Market order is placed with delivery (CNC) order type
 9. Trade details are logged and notifications sent
 10. Dashboard is updated with new positions and orders